Bias Reporting & Prevention

 UIC employees are able to access support through the Employee Assistance Program.

-The Bias Response Team aims to develop and offer additional resources for those experiencing bias and/or interest in reducing the impact of bias within the UIC community.
+The Bias Support Team aims to develop and offer additional resources for those experiencing bias and/or interest in reducing the impact of bias within the UIC community.
 Please visit the Office of the Dean of Students Diversity Education page for more information as opportunities, programs and resources become available.

 Answer